doubleedesign/comet-components/docs-site/docs/development-core/new-component.md

 ## View in Storybook

-Run the [local web server](testing/browser.md) and Storybook (`npm run storybook` from the project root) to view the new component in the browser.
+Ensure your [local web server](testing/browser.md) is running, and optionally launch Storybook (`npm run storybook` from the project root) to view the new component in the browser.

 ## Further reading